About Angel Falls

 As if Angel Falls itself wasn’t enough, we also got to experience other waterfalls as part of this excursion.

-These waterfalls included Salto Ucaima, Salto Golondrina, Salto Wadaima, Salto Hacha, and Sapo Falls as well as a few other lesser known or unnamed ones plunging straight off the tepuys.
+These waterfalls included Salto Ucaima, Salto Golondrina, Salto Wadaima, Salto Hacha, and Sapo Falls around the Canaima Lagoon by our camp.

 Different States of Angel Falls

 During the short time we were able to witness Angel Falls, we saw it take on many forms.